 Clinic and Provider Tools

-We have created tools to help integrate IUDs and implants into clinic practice, including ones for the front desk staff, counselors, clinicians, and billing experts.
+We have created a collection of tools to support the integration of IUDs and implants into clinic practice, as well as overall guidance on patient-centered contraceptive counseling.
+This collection includes tools for front desk staff, counselors, clinicians, and billing experts.

 These protocols are a comprehensive resource for providers seeking in-depth information on placing IUDs and the contraceptive implant